FloskelSalomon/quapos/README.md

 - RAM (recommendation) or maybe access to computational cluster
 - enough storage space for data (recommendation: external harddrive)
 - Graph Pad Prism, napari or R for statistical analyses

-### 4 Installation Guide

-- install ImageJ
-- install MATLAB

-### 5 Data access and using the code
+### 5 Data access and workflow for using QuaPOS-TEM analysis

+- install ImageJ and MATLAB
 - download all MATLAB codes into one folder
-- use the example data (images plus ROIs) and dowload it into a folder or
+- download the example data (images plus ROIs) or
-- use any similar TEM images (code optimized for 287.5 pixels = 1 µm (5000x magnification at FEI Morgagni D268 (camera: MegaView III, Olympus) or a Jeol JEM1400 Plus (camera: Ruby, JEOL) both running at 80kV acceleration voltage) collected in one folder
+- use any similar TEM images (the code was optimized for a resolution of 287.5 pixels = 1 µm (5000x magnification at FEI Morgagni D268 (camera: MegaView III, Olympus) running at 80kV acceleration voltage) collected in one folder with a seperate subfolders for each biological sample
-- select ROIs using ImageJ and save imagename_ROIs.roi" files for each image in same folder
-  - adapt box radius for local alignment or dsG/dsO accordingly
-- adapt MATLAB code to open write folders and create output-folders
-- run code
-- do statistical analysis

-### 8 Workflow for Electron Microscopy analysis
-- acquire 5000x images or similar
-- select ROIs using ImageJ and save imagename_ROIs.roi" files for each image in same folder
+- select POS as ROIs using ImageJ and save imagename_ROIs.roi" files for each image in same folder
-  - adapt box radius for local alignment or dsG/dsO accordingly
+- adapt box radius for local alignment or dsG/dsO according to your resolution
-- adapt MATLAB code to open write folders and create output-folders
+- adapt MATLAB code to open respective folders and create output-folders
 - run code
 - do statistical analysis

 ## Citation
 - How to cite the code